“how long has she been in Afghanistan?”,

 Some guys I met were really great and respectful and didn’t look for any love affair or girlfriend, just for the one they would like to marry or a cool friendship.
 Unfortunately, this type of guys is rare to meet there.
+Such respect exist mainly in yung generation.
 There are too, girls with small kids without ever being married and they still have love and support from their families plus have boyfriends who love them and their kids, just like in Europe.
 It’s very rare but it exist.

 Some Afghans are married even at 17 (arranged marriages).
 Lots met guys were married but lied talking that they are not married and have a choice of their own life or that they bought they freedom paying to their parents.
 Lots just lied to impress foreigner girls.
 Lots lied without any logical reason, just to create stories for stories.
 Some lied even while it was evident that it’s a lie pretending being heroes.
 Everybody knows everything but they still keep lieing even if everyone know the truth.